 Price: ₹499 for 10 shades; 8.5g.

-I bought this palette a few months ago when it was on sale on Hokmakeup for ₹370 but it took me a while to start playing with it.
+I bought the comfort zone eyeshadow palette a few months ago when it was on sale but it took me a while to start playing with it.
 I wanted some greens in my collection but didn’t want to spend a lot of money so this was the best choice.
+The colour scheme is pretty good and it has a perfect mix of matte and shimmer shadows.

 It comes in a small, black plastic pan that has a transparent lid.
 The packaging is rather cheap and doesn’t look durable.
 But we’re paying 500 bucks for 10 decent quality shades, remember?
 So I have no complaints!
-It’s something I can work with but would avoid travelling with it.
-(Or at least bubble wrap it)
+There are no shade names mentioned anywhere and the back of the palette has all the instructions and product description.

 Texture & Smell

 The shadows are very powdery so there’s a lot of fallout.
 They’re not like your creamy shadows that just melt; both mattes and shimmers are slightly dry.
+I really love the Colourpop Yes Please palette because of the creaminess of the shadows and very little fallout.
 The shadows don’t have any weird or sweet smell which is a good thing.

 This warm-toned palette has a total of 10 shadows with 2 matte transition shades and 8 shimmer shades.
 They’re not named so I’ve put up a number and that’s what we’ll be using when I talk about them.
 The lighter shimmer shades are slightly more soft than the darker ones, in general.